 Sites Collecting Samples and Measurements

-This graph represents the distribution of age for participants who have completed the initial steps of the program.
-Age ranges are provided to protect each participant’s privacy.
+This graph shows age at time of enrollment for participants who have completed the initial steps of the program.
+Age ranges are provided to protect participant privacy.

 Electronic Health Records